-Sample Infractions (may include, but not limited to the following):
+Sample Infractions (may include, but are not limited to the following):

-- 1. Violation of CNMI or Federal laws (legally charged and found guilty) (Romans 13:1-7) - 2.
-Possession, dealing, use of drugs and alcohol on or off campus or also during school-sponsored activity - 3.
+- 1. Violation of CNMI or Federal laws (Romans 13:1-7) - 2.
+Possession, dealing, use of drugs or alcohol on or off campus at any time. - 3.
 Stealing - 4.
 Violence (involvement in a riot; possession or use of any deadly weapon) - 5.
 Physical threat or harm to school staff/faculty or another student (written, verbal, online, etc.) - 6.
+Bullying inflicting physical, emotional, and mental distress on another student by means of words and/or actions during or after school hours (including online, written, or verbal) - 7.
+Public defamation of staff, faculty, administration, or Grace Christian Academy - 8.
 Strong immoral behavior (I Cor.
-6:18) - 7.
-Blatant lack of respect for school authority (obvious defiance) - 8.
-More than three suspensions in a school year - 9.
-A student who has used up 10 points from the Discipline Points System - 10.
+6:18) - 9.
+Blatant lack of respect for school authority (obvious defiance) - 10.
+More than three suspensions in a school year - 11.
+A student who has used up 10 points from the Discipline Points System - 12.
 Others deemed appropriate by the administration